wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

 The queue is ordered so the next element to unbond/re-delegate is at the head.
-Every tick the head of the queue is checked and if the unbonding period has passed since `InitTime`, the final settlement of the unbonding is started or re-delegation is executed, and the element is pop from the queue.
+Every tick the head of the queue is checked and if the unbonding period has passed since `InitTime`, the final settlement of the unbonding is started or re-delegation is executed, and the element is popped from the queue.
 Each `QueueElem` is persisted in the store until it is popped from the queue.

 ### QueueElemUnbondDelegation